By Kara Paige

 But it came back stronger than before.
 The highs and lows returned, the suicidal ideation danced around in his head.
 No words could calm and harness the suicidal mind.
 Like most people who have suicidal ideation, such thoughts of death bring about great comfort and relief; suicide will end the suffering.
 Unbeknownst to my mother, he was having episodes of psychosis; he was detached from reality but aware enough to know how to end the pain.

 It happened in April.
 My mother knew something was gravely wrong.
-He wasn’t sleeping so she give him sleep medication that worked for most of the night.
+He wasn’t sleeping so she gave him sleep medication that worked for most of the night.
 In the morning he woke up, gave my mom an odd look with glossy eyes; almost as if he didn’t recognize her.
 He brushed his teeth, got dressed and went outside.
 Within minutes, he disappeared.

 My mother looked everywhere for him and couldn’t find him.
 Friends were called and they formed a search party but still could not locate him.
 Hours later he was found by helicopter.
 He was lying in a ditch in a heavily wooded area on a neighbor’s property.
 His wounds were numerous and deep.
 The official report stated that he had bled to death.
 I understand what he did: he tried cutting away the pain.